-This study, like Sarsons’s study, is not trying to quantify how much of the effect of X on Y is done by M. However, through thoughtful investigation of various outcomes, the authors are able to provide suggestive evidence of which mechanisms seem most plausible.
+This study, like Sarsons’s study, is not trying to quantify how much of the effect of X on Y is conveyed via M. However, through thoughtful investigation of various outcomes, the authors are able to provide suggestive evidence of which mechanisms seem most plausible.

 What you can do… In future projects, ask yourself: If the mechanism is M, which outcomes would I expect to be affected by my treatment, and which outcomes would I expect not to be affected by my treatment?
 Next, test whether these predictions are supported by your data and interpret this as suggestive evidence for or against your proposed mechanism M.